 It’s normal to have days like these once in a while, but I’m having way too many.
 I thought now would probably be a good time to look into how to gain control over my thoughts.

 After a bit of research, I came up with the following methods.
-I am going to try to incorporate these over the next few days, and see if I can start to quell the pessimism going on in my head.
+I’ll try to incorporate these over the next few days, and see if they will help me quell the pessimism going on in my head.

 Ask Better Questions

 When caught in bad situation, stop and figure out if there is something good in the situation.
 Or identify what you can do differently next time to avoid this situation all together.
-Envision yourself giving advice to a friend in said situation, what would you say to them?
+Envision yourself giving advice to a friend in the same situation.
+What would you say to them?

 People Really Don’t Care

 Analyzing a statement for truth, forces you to think of things that contradict that statement.
-Eventually you will not be so quick to generalize things in the future.
+Eventually you won’t be so quick to generalize things.
 You screwed up ONE thing, you don’t screw up EVERYTHING.

 Outside Affects the Inside